Tomato Problems

-Most common tomato growing problems – especially when growing outdoors – are caused by low temperatures, over-watering or wet weather.
+Most common tomato problems – especially when growing outdoors – are caused by low temperatures, over-watering or wet weather.

 Leaves turning mottled, purple veined or reddish under leaves is usually caused by nutrient deficiency owing to low temperatures.
 Roots are unable to absorb nutrients when the temperature is cold.
-This can also be the cause of blossom end rot.

 Tomato Blight is probably the biggest threat when growing tomatoes outdoors.